ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 ## 19. SimulateAndDeploy
-Not only simulate, but also deploy signatures as roaming signatures (Exchange Online mailboxes only) and make them available for the [Outlook add-in](/outlookaddin) (all Exchange mailboxes).

 SimulateAndDeploy allows to deploy signatures and out-of-office replies without any client deployment or end user interaction.
 Signatures are saved to the mailbox as roaming signatures (Exchange Online mailboxes only) and are also made available for the [Outlook add-in](/outlookaddin) (all Exchange mailboxes).

 This mode is ideal when users log on to clients where Set-OutlookSignatures can not be run in their security context (shared devices with a master login, users with a Microsoft 365 F-license, users only using phones or Android/iOS tablets), in BYOD scenarios, or when your simply want do not want to run Set-OutlookSignatures on any of your clients.